tomasmcguinness/dotnet-passbook/README.md

 These passes are functional and can be saved Passbook.

-<h2>Contribute</h2>
+##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

+##License

-Dotnet-passbook is distributed under the MIT license.
+Dotnet-passbook is distributed under the MIT license: [http://tomasmcguinness.mit-license.org/](http://tomasmcguinness.mit-license.org/)